davorcosic/angular-github/README.md

 #### Fork

 To get started, **fork this repository** to your personal account.
-Basic cli angular project structure is allready provided.
+Basic cli angular project structure is already provided.
 You can of course delete everything and start from scratch.

 #### Run